-The structure of this course is still evolving, and your input is welcome throughout the semester.
-The class sessions will not be strictly lecture-based, but will require your active participation, with me as your expert (or in any case, fearless) guide.
+This is a rapidly evolving field, so the structure of this course also has some fluidity and your input is welcome throughout the semester.
+The class sessions will not be lecture-based, but will require your active participation, with me as your expert (or in any case, fearless) guide.
 In order for you to benefit, it is imperative for you to read the assigned sections of the textbook before each class.
 I am counting on you to do so.
 We will generally follow the classic textbook of Nielsen & Chuang, though for some sessions we may toggle over to Preskill or another reference.